 Did you know?
 At Children’s Minnesota, we integrate behavioral health professionals into our primary care clinics so that children get the care they need when they need it most.
-Integrated behavioral health is available at three of our primary care clinics: Minneapolis, St. Paul and West St. Paul.

 During a primary care visit, your child’s doctor will monitor their physical, mental and emotional health.
 That’s why it’s perfect timing to also have a behavioral health professional on-hand for parents or teens to chat with too!

 Behavioral health specialists (psychologists, social workers, counselors) work closely with primary care providers (pediatricians, nurse practitioners) to provide coordinated, convenient and cost-effective behavioral health services for children and adolescents at their Children’s Minnesota primary care clinics.

 Access guide to our integrated behavioral health specialists